Open Days Fri 26 Sept and Wed 15 Oct - see Prospective Parents tab for more info

-Personal, Social, Health and Education(PSHE)/Relationships and Sex Education (RSE)
+Personal, Social, Health and Education(PSHE)/Relationships and Health Education (RHE)

 At Wootton Bassett Infants' School, we aim to promote personal wellbeing and development through a comprehensive taught programme of Personal, Social, Health and Economic (PSHE) education that gives children and young people the knowledge, understanding, attitudes and practical skills to live healthy, safe, productive and fulfilled lives, both now and in the future.